Who we are

 Who we share your data with

-We may share your data with our sub-processors, these are Front Page, Rackspace and UKFast (who between them manage our websites), Google (who provide our analytics), Microsoft (who provide our email service) and CMYK (our IT provider).
+We may share your data with our sub-processors, these are Front Page, Rackspace and UKFast (who between them manage our websites), Google (who provide our analytics), Microsoft (who provide our email service), CMYK (our IT provider) and Bizzabo (that we use for some specific event management).
 Data is only shared with these companies for the purpose of operating and delivering these services.
 We may also share information with our funders for the purpose of consultation or statistical analysis.

 How we protect your data